 In contrast, magazines or journals that do not have a peer review process in place typically rely on an editor or editorial team to make decisions about whether an article will be published and, if so, what changes will be required.

 It is also important to keep in mind that even in peer reviewed journals there may be content, such as news items, letters, and brief reports, that does not go through the peer review process.

 Information about a journal's peer review process may be easy to locate by browsing the journal's website or consulting the Instructions to Authors.

 The Bird Library also provides access to Ulrichsweb, a global directory of all kinds of serial publications including scholarly journals, e-journals, magazines, and newspapers.

-To find out if a journal is peer reviewed according to Ulrichsweb search for the journal title and look for the referee jersey icon .
+To find out if a journal is peer reviewed according to Ulrichsweb, search for the journal title and look for the referee jersey icon .

-Remember that not all databases provide the option to limit retrieval to peer reviewed literature.
+Remember that not all databases provide the option to limit retrieval to peer reviewed sources.
 For example, in MEDLINE and Embase you must determine if the journal where your article is published is peer reviewed by using one of the methods described elsewhere in this guide.